TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker-compose.md

 ### Create an environment variables file for configuring the portal and the database
 The first step is to create an environment file to specify settings for the portal.

 Here is an example of a sample environment file.
-For a comprehensive reference of environment variables, please refer [the Configuration section]({{< ref "/content/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md" >}}) in the Tyk Enterprise Developer Portal documentation.
+For a comprehensive reference of environment variables, please refer the [configuration section]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration" >}}) in the Tyk Enterprise Developer Portal documentation.
 ```ini
 MYSQL_ROOT_PASSWORD=sup3rsecr3t
 MYSQL_DATABASE=portal